oliviaalley/oliviaalley/README.md

 ### Hi there 👋

+I'm currently working on AFM data analytics, and learning more about what is possible and what is already out there on GitHub.

 <!--
 **oliviaalley/oliviaalley** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.